tdanielles/my-check-in-journal/README.md

 - You can generate the first required event by clicking the "New entry" button and entering all required fields, and finally clicking the "Add" button.
 The new entry will then be displayed on the panel where it says "Your entries".
 Note that for this action to be saved, you must click the "Save activities" button.
-- You can generate the second required event by clicking the "Remove entry" button on the particular entry card you want to delete.
-Note that for this action to be saved, you must click the "Save activities" button.
+- You can generate the second required event by clicking the "See more" button on the particular entry card you want to view in detail.
 - You can locate my visual component by running the JournalAppGUI class (loading screen).
 - You can save the state of my application by clicking the "Save activities" button.
 - You can reload the state of my application by clicking the "Load entries" button.